-- iv.
+- i.
+Technical assistance to Contractor regarding cultural competency implementation. - Monitoring activities administered by DBH may require Contractor to demonstrate documented capacity to offer services in threshold languages or contracted interpretation and translation services. - b) Procedures must be in place to determine multilingual and competency level(s). - ii.
+Demographic information to Contractor on service area for service(s) planning. - iii.
+Cultural competency training for DBH and Contractor personnel, when available. - iv.
 Interpreter training for DBH and Contractor personnel, when available. - v.
 Technical assistance for Contractor in translating mental health and substance use disorder treatment services information to DBH's threshold language (Spanish).
 Technical assistance will consist of final review and field testing of all translated materials as needed. - vi.
-Monitoring activities administered by DBH may require Contractor to demonstrate documented capacity to offer services in threshold languages or contracted interpretation and translation services. - vii.
-Contractor's written organizational procedures must be in place to determine multilingual and competency level(s). - viii.
-The Office of Cultural Competence and Ethnic Services (OCCES) may be contacted for technical assistance and training offerings at cultural_competency@dbh.sbcounty.gov or by phone at (909) 386-8223.

-K. Access by Public Transportation
+The Office of Equity and Inclusion (OEI) may be contacted for technical assistance and training offerings at cultural\competency@dbh.sbcounty.gov or by phone at (909) 386-8223. - K. Access by Public Transportation